serverless/dashboard/docs/instrumentation/index.md

 # Sending Data to Console
 Serverless Console collects data by integrating with your AWS Account.
-Integrating your account will give Serverless Console access to logs and metrics from your Console and in some cases add an integration layer to your Lambda functions.
+Integrating your account will give Serverless Console access to logs and metrics from Cloudwatch and in some cases add an integration layer to your Lambda functions.

 This documentation gives you a reference for understanding how our instrumentation